1ndrra/Dashboard-backend/README.md

 future improvements
 -
-- implementing a redis cache to decrease load on the server.
+- implementing a redis cache to decrease load on the server
 - Enhanced data integrity and export
-- Real time updates.
+- Real time updates